sailfishos-applications/daily-comics/info/comic_addition.md

   "color": "2a3f6a",                                     // Colour in hexadecimal "HTML format" "language": "en",                                      // Language code "authors": [                                           //
-    "Etienne Issartial",                                 // List of authors
-    "Thomas Gx"                                          // or a single author (then omit the backets `[]`) ],                                                     // "homepage": "https://www.commitstrip.com/",            // Homepage URL
-  "stripSource": "https://www.commitstrip.com/en/feed/"  // Source URL for extracting the most recent strip
+    "Etienne Issartial",                                 // List of authors (may be a single one) "Thomas Gx"                                          // ],                                                     // "homepage": "https://www.commitstrip.com/",            // Homepage URL "stripSource": "https://www.commitstrip.com/en/feed/"  // Source URL for extracting the most recent strip